markstringer-dti/markstringer-dti.github.io/dti.md

 After these stages, which might take months, we started to write software.
 Again, that might take months or even years.
 Then came separate stages of first internal and then testing by the customer.
 Then and only then did the software go live.

 Unfortunately, both of the first two projects that I worked on went through an extra stage between testing with users and launch.
 What was that extra stage?
 It was litigation.
 When the customers finally got to see what they'd asked for, months, if not years earlier, it often turned out that it wasn't what they wanted.
 This was probably for a whole lot of different reasons.
 In the two years since they'd specified the project, it's possible the world had changed.
 But it's also possible that the requirements in the specification document hadn't captured what the users wanted.
 It's also possible the users weren't capable of saying in one single document, exactly what it was that they wanted.
-What the users had asked for had gone through the systems designers, developers, internal testers and then testers working for the customer.
+What the users had asked for had gone through several stages of work.
+The systems designers and developers had done their bit.
+That had been followed by  internal testers and then finally testers working for the customer.
 By the time that it had got to the end of that pipe, it's not surprising that things had gone a bit wrong.
 But also, of course, it's possible that what the users wanted had changed.

 There was one intriguing thing, that I barely noticed about those first few projects until later.
 When the customers finally saw the software, decided it wasn't what they wanted and threatened to sue, something interesting happened.
 The projects would call in a guy whose entire job was to rescue projects that got themselves into this state.
 He would sit down with the customers and find out which bit of the software was most important to them.
 Which bit did they *really* need most?
 He would then negotiate some room for manoeuvre.
 A bit of time and a bit of money from the client so that a bit of the software could get built.
 And bit by bit, the software would start to resemble what the client really wanted.
 At some point it would become valuable enough to them that they would drop the threat of a lawsuit.